luciusssss/why-learn-shortcut/README.md

 ## Code
-We are organizing the code for this paper.
+We are preparing the code for this paper.
 It will be released soon.